-STRATEGY 3.3 ANIMATE COMMUNITY SPACES WITH QUALITY AND ACCESSIBLE PUBLIC ART

-Initiatives that support this strategy will enhance the appeal of public spaces utilizing public art.
+STRATEGY 3.3 ANIMATE COMMUNITY SPACES WITH QUALITY AND ACCESSIBLE PUBLIC ART Initiatives that support this strategy will enhance the appeal of public spaces utilizing public art.
 This strategy includes developing new pieces, maintaining existing pieces and promoting audiences to visit the collection.
+How could this be achieved?

-Install a temporary public art exhibition in a unique community space
+Install a temporary public art exhibition in a unique community space ARTISTS & CULTURAL ORGANIZATIONS